 - Potential engine failure.
 Check engine thermostat system.
 Check to ensure correct oil viscosity.

 Consequently, the customer/operator should be just as concerned with either low or high pressure.
 In fact any deviations, low or high, from “normal pressure” should be investigated.

-Alternatively, lower pressure can mean that the oil is flowing rapidly around the engine.
-Which is a very desirable condition for minimizing wear.
+Alternatively, lower pressure, can mean that the oil is flowing rapidly around the engine.
+Finally, which is a very desirable condition for minimizing wear.